slaclab/sdf-docs/accounts-and-access.md

 institution's account as opposed to your SLAC account.
 We expect federated authentication to be available in 2023.

+## Managing your UNIX account password

+You can change your password yourself via [this password update site](https://unix-password.slac.stanford.edu/)

+If you've forgotten your password and you want to reset it, [please contact the SLAC IT Heldesk](https://it.slac.stanford.edu/support)

+Make sure you comply with SLAC training and cyber requirements to avoid getting your account disabled.
+You will be notified of these requirements via email.

 ## How to connect

 There are three mechanisms to access S3DF: